gberger/COMP590/A2/README.md

 ## Overview

-Throughout the lecture we will be referencing these to the following two images as `src` and `dst`, respectively.
+Throughout the lecture we will be referencing to the following two images as `src` and `dst`, respectively.

 Our objective is to seamlessly copy the fish from `src` into `dst`.